Thahmina/AI_Drug_Discovery/README.md

 1) Obtain chemical compound data in SMILES notation (PubChem database).

-2) Classify the SMILES notation data into functional groups (python library rdkit).
+2) Classify the SMILES notation data into functional groups using the script classify_groups.py (python library rdkit).

-3) Convert the classified data into molecular structure images of size 128x128 (python library rdkit).
+3) Convert the classified data into molecular structure images of size 128x128 using the script mol_struct.py (python library rdkit).

 #### Training: